bmatsuo/bmatsuo.github.io/_posts/2013-11-27-on-the-zero-value-1.markdown

 actually useful in practice (as demonstrated by Dave Cheney).

 One thing to note is that the zero value can be painful in practice.
 "All types must have a zero value."
-In a language that dealing with memory references directly the zero value of pointer is not well defined (in a mathematical sense, its behavior is well defined in the language specification).
+In a language dealing with memory references directly the zero value of pointer is not well defined (in a mathematical sense, its behavior is well defined in the language specification).
 So the type system forces the pointer type to have a value that is not a pointer and has disasterous consequences when used as a pointer (when dereferenced).
 That's bad.
 Dave's nil-method-call trick surprized me.
 But that's also bad.
 That's not the kind of thing you want popping up on you (or not).
 Really the nil method